The Dordogne has been referred to as the ‘Land of 1001 Chateaux’ and many fine examples are within easy reach of Monpazier.

 the Cave of the Hundred Mammoths, is part of the most extensive cave system in the Périgord.
 Visitors take an electric train 2kms into the interior.
 The engravings and black contour drawings include 158 mammoths, bison, horses, woolly rhinoceros and humans.

-Grotte de Lascaux II (70 km) is an exact replica of the real Lascaux cave, which is closed to visitors to prevent deterioration of its prehistoric paintings.
+Grotte de Lascaux IV (70 km) is an exact replica of the real Lascaux cave, which is closed to visitors to prevent deterioration of its prehistoric paintings.
 The reproduction took 11 years to complete and is very accurate, as laser measuring instruments were used to ensure absolute precision.
 The polychrome paintings are striking and tours are conducted in English.

 A Gabare is a wooden hulled barge used to transport cargo on the Dordogne river in the 18th and 19th centuries.
 Several companies offer river cruises using replica vessels from towns along the river, including La Roque-Gageac.
 Audio guides are usually available in English.